WasmEdge/WasmEdge/docs/CONTRIBUTOR_LADDER.md

 * Responsibilities include:
     * Reviewing most Pull Requests against their specific areas of responsibility
-    * Accepted 5 PRs with code changes (not just docs or typo fixes) per year
+    * 5 accepted PRs with code changes (not just docs or typo fixes) per year
     * Helping other contributors become Committers
 * Requirements:
     * Experience as a Reviewer for at least 3 months